mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 dconf write /org/cinnamon/desktop/wm/preferences/num-workspaces "4".

 Cinnamenu appears in panel centre.
 If you want it in another position, change applet position settings in 11_cinnamon.gschema.override:
-'panel1:center:0:Cinnamenu@json',
-And remember as su/sudo to do this in terminal:#glib-compile-schemas /usr/share/glib-2.0/schemas/
+'panel1:center:0:Cinnamenu@json'- and remember as su/sudo to do this again in terminal:# glib-compile-schemas /usr/share/glib-2.0/schemas/

 If you have done all the 'sed' and 'rm' to remove certain Panel functions, you shouldn't have any issues.